goatslacker/alt/README.md

 `rollback :: undefined`

-If you've screwed up the state, or you just feel like rolling back you can call `fux.rollback()`.
+If you've screwed up the state, or you just feel like rolling back you can call `alt.rollback()`.
 Rollback is pretty dumb in the sense that it's not automatic in case of errors, and it only rolls back to the last saved snapshot, meaning you have to save a snapshot first in order to roll back.

 ### Life Cycle Methods